 Seeds and Society

 “When other people are getting text-neck, we are getting seed-saving necks instead”, joked Sheena Niamjan, Pun Pun’s longtime volunteer turned community resident.
-Having moved to Thailand in 2010 to conduct environmental forums for international schools, Sheena joined the Pun Pun family while looking for seeds to use in her education programmes.
+Having moved to Thailand in 2010 to teach environmental education at international schools, Sheena joined the Pun Pun family while looking for seeds to use in her education programmes.

-Sheena’s unfortunate affliction of seed-saving neck was the result of an exceptionally wet season at the beginning of 2020 - when rainwater had made its way into Pun Pun’s seed storage units, causing mould to grow on the seeds.
+Sheena’s unfortunate affliction of seed-saving neck was the result of an exceptionally wet season at the beginning of 2020 - when the rainy season brought too much moisture to Pun Pun’s seed storage units, causing mould to grow on the seeds.
 As a result, Sheena and other volunteers and community members on the organic farm had to painstakingly sift through thousands of seeds to separate the good ones from the bad.

 But as much as this sounds like tedious work, the volunteers and community members at Pun Pun are no strangers to it.
 Based out of a village in Chiang Mai in Northern Thailand, the center for self-reliance prides itself for being able to produce enough seeds for themselves and others - so much so that people around the world can write in to request for surplus seeds to be sent to them.